Artichoke River Rich in Indigenous, Colonial History

 “There has been one major logging which had the side benefit of creating many trails, most of which have been well-maintained” said Rogers.

-Those are trails Greenbelt will preserve and maintain if the land is conserved.
+Those are trails Greenbelt will preserve and maintain.